In this vignette we show how to use WHAM for general simulation

 Note we made use of an unexported function from the wham package that

-Not also, that the correlation parameter for age is first and that for
+Note also, that the correlation parameter for age is first and those for

 vector.
 If